Axway/api-builder-docs/content/en/docs/developer_guide/flows/manage_flows/_index.md

 ## Debug a flow

-Beginning with the [Osaka](/docs/release_notes/standalone_-_1_march_2019/) release of {{% variables/apibuilder_prod_name %}}, the ability for Flows to be provided with parameters and executed without having to leave the Flow Editor has been added.
-For additional information and to get started using the Flow Editor debug feature, refer to [Debug a flow](/docs/how_to/debug_a_flow/).
+Beginning with the [Osaka](/docs/release_notes/osaka) release of {{% variables/apibuilder_prod_name %}}, the ability for flows to be provided with parameters and executed without having to leave the flow editor has been added.
+For additional information and to get started using the flow editor debug feature, refer to [Debug a flow](/docs/how_to/debug_a_flow/).

 ## Delete endpoints